Crime & Safety

 In April 2023, the police made a public appeal for information, sharing her description.
 The media in Arizona said she had died of a drug overdose.

-It was in September 2024 that a blood sample from "Bus Stop Jane Doe" was sent to a company called Genologue in Tucker, Ga. for DNA extraction.
-Information was sent to Parabon Nanolabs for a genotype profile.
+In September 2024, a blood sample from "Bus Stop Jane Doe" was sent to a company called Genologue in Tucker, Ga. for DNA extraction.
+Information was then uploaded to create a profile.

-In July 2025, program members had a possible candidate — Jennifer Ann Koons, 48, of Phoenix.
+In July 2025, program members came up with a possible candidate — Jennifer Ann Koons, 48, of Phoenix.

 Det.
-Scott Fey of the Phoenix Police Department collected a sample from a relative of Koons, and officials confirmed her identity in February of this year.
+Scott Fey of the Phoenix Police Department collected a sample from a relative of Koons, and officials confirmed the match in February of this year.

-The IGG program posted about Koons on social media this month, saying the case can teach lessons about identifying those who are homeless.
+The IGG program posted about Koons on social media last month, saying the case can teach lessons about identifying those who are homeless.

-Binder is heading to New Mexico for the conference — about advocating for missing people — in September.
+Binder is heading to New Mexico for the conference — which is about advocating for missing people.

-One commenter questioned why it took so long to identify Koons, asking if someone had filed a missing persons report, or if a landlord was missing her.
+A commenter on social media questioned why it took so long to identify Koons, asking if someone had filed a missing persons report, or if a landlord was missing her.

-"We believe Ms. Koons was most likely unhoused at the time of her death," the faculty wrote, "but we do not know the answers to your other questions.
+"We believe Ms. Koons was most likely unhoused at the time of her death," the faculty wrote back, "but we do not know the answers to your other questions.
 Most of the formerly unidentified people that we help to provide names to are folks who were not reported missing."

 "May Jennifer finally rest," wrote a member of the IGG staff this month.
 "This case is particular special for me, since I was able to be in the Phoenix area when we had worked on this."

-"We thank the team of students and volunteers who worked on this case, as well as collaborators," the IGG program said.
+"We thank the team of students and volunteers who worked on this case, as well as collaborators," the program coordinators said.

 Get more local news delivered straight to your inbox.
 Sign up for free Patch newsletters and alerts.